Read most compost guides, and you’ll be advised you need size to compost effectively.

 To start with, I am surprised that the compost did get warm – in fact, I even found the poor worms climbing up the walls of the bin trying to get out.
 However, I suspect this may have been at least partly down to some warmer autumn days and the fact the compost was in the greenhouse.

-In the early days I was collecting plenty of compost tea, which I put straight into the watering can, watered down and added to the plans.
-This suggest a Bokashi bin, or any closed bin with a tap for draining off liquid, is a good solution.
+In the early days, I was collecting plenty of compost tea, which I put straight into the watering can, watered down and added to the plants.
+This suggests a Bokashi bin, or any closed bin with a tap for draining off liquid, is a good solution.

 The food seems to be well on its way to composting, although the paper towels are taking a bit longer.
-At the eight week stage, especially given the days are working their ways towards zero degrees, I’m both pleased and surprised at the progress.
+At the eight-week stage, especially given the days are working their way toward zero degrees, I’m both pleased and surprised at the progress.